 - Tuesday, July 28, 2015

-Point Cook P-9 College (Point Cook College) opened in 2010 as the re-location of Point Cook Primary School, which had operated on the RAAF Williams Point Cook Base since 1923.
+Point Cook Prep-9 College (Point Cook College) opened in 2010 as the re-location of Point Cook Primary School, which had operated on the RAAF Williams Point Cook Base since 1923.

 Learning Technologies are an integral part of everyday teaching and learning within the College.
-The Year 7 to 9 students have a parent funded 1 to 1 iPad program.
-The Year P - 6 students have access to multiple class sets including iPads and Netbooks.
+The Year 4 to 9 students have a parent funded 1 to 1 iPad program.
 All teaching and learning spaces have an Interactive Whiteboard (including Specialists) and high speed Internet connectivity due to continuously upgraded infrastructure.

 The College values and encourages partnerships and expects all of the learning community to uphold the goals of the College.
 This will be achieved through:

-Providing teachers with timely and targeted feedback to students on their work and behavior.
+- Providing teachers with timely and targeted feedback to students on their work and behaviour

 We are very proud of our College and invite you to find out more.